churboi/Dungeon-Generation/README.md

 10) One time run items purchasable with coins

+## Plans for the DungeonGen Script

+1) Method to make custom "Rooms" of varying sizes
+2) Method to vary hallway lengths (likely determined before hallway creation)
+3) Finish making the end room method and logic, for placing the final room (boss) (Custom boss room method?)
+4) Add components to "Rooms" for random dungeon aesthetics and interactives
+5) Add checks so instead of creating dungeons based off of iterations it has a minimum room count based on difficulty
+6) Make some hallways create entrances when intersecting with a room instead of deadend
+7) Puzzle Rooms

 ## Aesthetics of a dungeon

 1) Bones/Skeletons
 2) Torches/Candles
 3) Rocks/Rubble
 4) Plants
     - Trees
     - Vines
     - Moss/Grass
 5) Chains
 6) Crates/Barrels
 7) Water/Drains
 8) Furniture
     - Table
     - Chair
     - Carpet
 9) Fireplace